ThatBrownGuy101/ThatBrownGuy101/README.md

-# Greetings and Salutations, My names is Muhammad Hussain
+# Hi, My names is Muhammad Hussain
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Im someone who has recently begun my pivot into the field of Cybersecurity.
 I'm a cybersecurity professional passionate about protecting digital environments and solving complex security challenges.
 My expertise lies in identifying vulnerabilities, enhancing and analyzing system defenses, and staying ahead of emerging threats.
 I’m dedicated to continuous learning and bettering myself and my skills, while also applying best practices across various domains to help build secure and resilient infrastructures.